Local and Mixing-Based Algorithms for Gaussian Graphical Model Selection from Glauber Dynamics: Proofs of Lemmas

 \subsection{Proof of Lemma 2 \& Lemma 3}

 As discussed in Section~\ref{subsec: Glauber dynamics}, the update process can be seen as associating an independent Poisson clock with rate 1 with each random variable, and updating the corresponding random variable at the arrival time accordingly.
-This view is helpful to calculate the probabilities associated with events $A_{ij}^{k}$ and $D_{ij}^{k}$ for any $i,j \in [p]$ and $k \in [k_{\rm max}]$.
-We restate and prove both Lemma~\ref{appseclemma: Probability of event A} and \ref{appseclemma: Probability of event D} in this section.
+This view is helpful to calculate the probabilities associated with events $U_{ij}^{k}$ and $Q_{ij}^{k}$ for any $i,j \in [p]$ and $k \in [k_{\max}]$.
+We restate and prove both Lemma~\ref{appseclemma: Probability of event U} and \ref{appseclemma: Probability of event Q} in this section. \begin{lemma}[Probability of update event $U_{ij}^k$] For $k \in [k_{\max}]$, $i,j \in [p]$ we have \end{lemma} \begin{proof} Recall that for $i,j \in [p]$ and any $k\in [k_{\max}]$, we define